This cells setups the environment when executed in Google Colab.

 np.set_printoptions(precision=4)

-Loading raw CW-NIRS data from a SNIRF file
+Loading raw CW-NIRS data from SNIRF files

 This notebook uses a finger-tapping dataset in BIDS layout provided by Rob Luke.
 It can can be downloaded via cedalion.datasets